This page is in progress -

 Audio with little to no background noise is accessible to Deaf and Hard of Hearing people.

-People who are Deaf or hard of hearing often have a harder time separating speech from background noise.
+Deaf or hard of hearing people often need support in distinguishing speech from background noise.
 In order to be accessible, any background noise in audio content should be completely taken out, be able to be turned off, or be at least 20 dB lower than the speech level (number prescribed by WCAG).

 This references WCAG criterion 1.4.7 Low or No Background Audio (Level AAA).